eigerco/polkavm-move/README.md

 We assume the Move project will have one module with at least one `entry` function, and that no other module contains `entry` functions (to avoid duplicate symbols in the executable).
 We further assume this `entry` function takes a single argument, namely a Move Signer.

+If the Move project does not include an entry function, the user must manually add one.
+This entry function serves a similar role to scripts in the traditional Move language: it acts as the executable entry point for invoking module functionality.
+However, since the Polkadot Virtual Machine (PVM) does not support a scripting mechanism akin to Move's, we simulate this behavior by requiring an entry function within the module itself.
+This approach allows us to provide a deterministic entry point for the contract, enabling the generated call_selector to dispatch the appropriate logic during execution on PVM.

+In our system, the Move Signer is mapped directly to the account that signs the extrinsic in the Polkadot environment.
+This mapping is crucial because access control within the simulated global storage—implemented in the `pallet_revive` module—is tightly coupled to the identity of the signer.
+Each signer has exclusive access to specific portions of the global storage corresponding to their account, which mirrors the Move model where a Signer can only manipulate resources under their own address.
+By enforcing this constraint, we ensure that the behavior of smart contracts remains consistent with Move’s ownership and security semantics, while leveraging the Polkadot execution context.

 Pallet-revive expects the .polkavm files to have 2 exports: `deploy` and `call`.
 These are generated during translation.
 The `call` function calls a `call_selector` function that will contain a switch to call any `entry` function of the module, based on the keccak hash of the function name.